mstksg/inCode/copy/entries/inside.md

 Armed with these two, you can comfortably stay in `Maybe` without ever having to "get out of it"!

+### Why?

+Why would we want to do this?

+In Haskell, we often end up with values inside worlds.
+And with normal tools from other languages, this would be very limiting, restricting, and annoying.
+You have a `Maybe Int`.
+Well that's nice, but all of your functions work on `Int`.
+Now what?

+What Haskell allows is for you to work with that `Maybe Int` just as if it were really an `Int`, and lets you use normal `Int` functions on it.
+In that way, `Maybe Int` is no longer really a big deal anymore!
+We can use it everywhere, return it everywhere, even write entire computations inside `Maybe`...because we aren't afraid of it.
+And it is no hassle at all!

 <aside>
     ###### Aside